 Inventories are stated at the lower of cost and net realisable value.
-Costs comprise direct materials and, where applicable, direct labour costs and those overheads that have been incurred in bringing the inventories to their present location and condition.
+Costs comprise costs of purchase and other costs in bringing the inventories to their present location and condition.
 Cost is calculated using the weighted average method.
-Net realisable value represents the estimated selling price less all estimated costs of completion and costs to be incurred in marketing, selling and distribution.
+Net realisable value represents the estimated selling price less costs to be incurred in marketing, selling and distribution.
+Where necessary, allowance is made for obsolete, slow-moving and defective inventories to adjust the carrying amount of those inventories to the lower of cost and net realisable value.